Have you ever set out with the goal of actually sticking to a new behavior … only to find yourself not doing it at all one week later?

 - You get inspired by The Biggest Loser, head to the gym, bust your butt to the point of exhaustion, and take the next three months off to recover.

-- You finally get that urge to write your book, write all day over the weekend, and then go back to work on Monday and never come back to it.
+- You finally get that urge to write your book, write all day over the weekend, and then head back to your day job on Monday and never come back to it.

 - You're motivated by your friend's stories of traveling to new countries, so you start to plan your own around–the–world trip, only to end up overwhelmed by all the details and stay at home.